-To change the CPU of that process again, middle-click on the process description in the process list in CPU box for CPU 0.
+To change the CPU of that process again, over the process description in the process list in CPU box for CPU 0, press and hold the middle mouse button.
 Drag the pointer to CPU 1 and release the mouse button.